 In late 2009, a web based stress management project took off at the department.
 It is an interdisciplinary research project with participants from both the area of computer and systems sciences/DSV and medicine/health.
 It is led by me in close cooperation with physiotherapist, Med.
-Dr, Associate Professor Hélène Sandmark, affiliated researcher at DSV (prev. at Mälardalen University).
-The project has also been greatly supported by Prof. Jacob Palme, DSV and Gunnar Wettergren, DSV.
+Dr, Associate Professor Hélène Sandmark, Ramazzini Research (prev. affiliated at DSV and Mälardalen University).
+The project has also been greatly supported by Prof. Jacob Palme and Gunnar Wettergren, DSV.
 The project aims at taking existing knowledge of stress and stress management and integrate it with knowledge of e-health communities, computer-mediated communication and collaborative learning online.
 The project presents its ideas regarding concept and web based design in some academic papers published in 2010-now (see publications below).
 A prototype of the web based stress management system has been introduced.
 We have also proposed extension of the web based system; prototypes of two mobile apps have been developed – one app to let users access the functions in the web based system more easily and the other to complement the system with a self-reflection tool.

 - PhD thesis “Tools for Designing Mobile Interaction with the Physical Environment in Outdoor Lessons” by Johan Eliasson at DSV (2013),

 - D.Tech thesis “Supporting Loose Forms of Collaboration – Using Linked Data to Realize an Architecture for Collective Knowledge Construction” by Hannes Ebner at KTH (2014),